Decommissioning Abandoned Water Wells in Hamilton

-The Hamilton-Halton Watershed Stewardship Program is delivering this program on behalf of the City of Hamilton to assist landowners with the cost of decommissioning their abandoned water wells.
+The Hamilton Watershed Stewardship Program is delivering this program on behalf of the City of Hamilton in Hamilton Conservation Authority's watershed to assist landowners with the cost of decommissioning their abandoned water wells.
 This project aims to protect ground water resources through the “plugging and sealing” of unused wells.

 Abandoned wells provide a direct pathway to ground water, creating risk of ground water contamination.
 Abandoned wells also pose safety hazards for children and animals that could fall into the well.